-Trainee Supervision: Each social work fellow receives a minimum of two hours of individual supervision weekly, as well as weekly Unified Protocol supervision.
+Trainee Supervision: Each social work fellow receives a minimum of two hours of weekly individual clinical supervision, as well as supervision for their work using FIRST, an evidence based, transdiagnostic, time-limited, goal-oriented, treatment modality.
 All supervision is provided by independently licensed social workers, as well as senior staff in other disciplines.
 Additional specialized supervision is arranged as needed.

-Orientation: At the start of the training year in September, incoming fellows will be expected to participate in hospital-wide orientation programs, as well as orientation specific to social work, the adult OPD, and to inpatient psychiatry.
+Orientation: At the start of the training year in September, incoming fellows will be expected to participate in hospital- wide orientation programs, as well as orientation specific to social work, the child OPD, and to inpatient psychiatry.
 Trainees will also learn to use EPIC, the electronic medical record.
+In addition, on the inpatient unit, fellows will receive site specific training including a review of required documentation, process of admission, ongoing treatment, and discharge planning.
+Shadowing opportunities with inpatient social workers will be provided.

-OPD Team Meeting: This interdisciplinary weekly meeting includes trainees and staff.
-During this meeting, new evaluations of patients are assigned, intake evaluations are completed and presented, cases are reviewed, clinical consultations are extended to all team members, and basic clinical teaching is conducted.
-Team meeting is held Tuesday mornings from 9:00am to 12 noon, and is required of all staff and trainees.
+OPD Team Meeting: This interdisciplinary weekly meeting is comprised of trainees and staff.
+During this meeting, new evaluations of patients are assigned, completed evaluations are presented, cases are reviewed, clinical consultations are extended to all team members, and basic clinical teaching is conducted.
+Team meeting is held Friday mornings from 8:30am to 12 noon, and is required of all staff and trainees.

 Inpatient Team Meeting: This multidisciplinary team meeting occurs daily, and is attended by all team members.
-The SW fellow would attend this meeting four days per week, with the exception of Tuesdays.
-This meeting encourages patient participation, and includes biopsychosocial assessments for new patients, daily mental status exams, and clinical interviews completed in a multidisciplinary fashion.
+The SW fellow would attend this meeting four days per week, with the exception of Fridays.
+In addition to the daily clinical team meetings, the fellow would also attend the SW team meetings which occur the third Friday every month at 1pm, to discuss administrative updates, resources, process unit dynamics and review case challenges.

-Treatment Modalities: The trainee would be given the opportunity to practice using a wide variety of evidence-based, goal-directed treatment options including: UP, CBT, DBT, Motivational Interviewing, Solution Focused Treatment, Short-Term Psychodynamic Psychotherapy, Family Systems Treatment, and Trauma Focused Treatment.
-There will be a special emphasis on training using the Unified Protocol, and the fellow will treat clients throughout the year, using the UP.
-In addition, the fellow will also have the opportunity to provide psychodynamic, goal-oriented, time-limited treatment to one client, supervised by a clinician with short-term, psychodynamic psychotherapy expertise.
+Treatment Modalities: The trainee would be given the opportunity to practice using a wide variety of evidence-based treatment options including: FIRST, CBT, DBT, Motivational Interviewing, Solution Focused Treatment, Short-Term Psychodynamic Psychotherapy, Family Systems Treatment, Trauma Focused Treatment, and Group Psychotherapy.

-Outpatient Psychiatry Department Seminars: A wide variety of seminars are offered and encouraged, including: Grand Rounds, an Acute Crime Seminar, a Short-Term Psychodynamic Seminar, a Multicultural Seminar, and an OPD Case Conference.
-In addition to these seminars, additional training may be offered including: CBT for psychosis, CBT for depression, and CBT for Complex PTSD.
+Outpatient Psychiatry Department Seminars: A wide variety of seminars are offered and encouraged, including: Grand Rounds, an Acute Crime Seminar, a Child Psychotherapy Seminar, a Family Therapy Seminar, a Multicultural Seminar,and an OPD Case Conference.

 Professional Development Seminar: SW fellows from our eight fellowship programs meet biweekly and have guest speakers present on multiple aspects of the social work profession.